Safety 📅 2026-03-21 ⏱ 6 min read

 AI Detection

 Modern catfish are starting to use AI-generated photos that don't belong to anyone.
-Unveil's Reality Check feature analyzes photos for signs of AI generation — spectral artifacts, unnatural symmetry, and metadata clues that real cameras leave but AI generators don't.
+Unveil's Reality Check feature analyzes photos for signs associated with AI generation.
+Treat that output as one signal, not as a stand-alone verdict.

 Username Search

-If you have their username, search it across 500+ platforms.
-Consistent presence across multiple sites (with matching details) suggests a real person.
-A username that only exists on the platform where you met them is a red flag.
+If you have their username, search it broadly.
+Consistent presence across multiple sites with matching details supports the identity.
+A username that only exists on the platform where you met them is another reason to check more closely.

 Google the Details